Supplement May Boost Balance, Memory, But Impact on Disease Trajectory Unknown

 A study of patients with early Parkinson’s disease found that groups with lower levels of vitamin B12 faced on average a more rapid acceleration of both motor and cognitive symptoms, which slowed in some cases after taking a daily multivitamin.

 In the two-year study, blood levels of vitamin B12 were tested in 680 patients who had recently been diagnosed with Parkinson’s.
-Researchers led by first author Chadwick Christine, MD, a UC San Francisco neurologist, also assessed patients’ gait and mobility, ability to perform activities of daily living, cognition and symptoms of depression.
+Researchers led by first author Chadwick Christine, MD, a neurologist with the UCSF Weill Institute for Neurosciences, also assessed patients’ gait and mobility, ability to perform activities of daily living, cognition and symptoms of depression.

 “Our findings demonstrate that low B12 levels are associated with greater walking and balance problems, possibly due to the known effect of B12 deficiency on the central and peripheral nervous systems,” said Christine.
 “Alternatively, low B12 may have a direct effect on the progression of Parkinson’s disease, or it may be a marker of an unknown associated factor, perhaps correlating with another aspect of the disease or nutritional status.”